innomask/contributions/README.md

 # Contributions | OneAU
 Thank you for your interest in contributing to OneAU.
 If you'd like to share your work via OneAU, please follow one of these methods to submit your materials.
+Posts will be shared on our [website](one-au.github.io) and [Medium](https://medium.com/oneau).

-OneAU is a medium to share open-source projects.
+OneAU is a place to share open-source projects.
 We assert no claim to the intellectual property of any work published herein, and encourage cross-posting to other sites.
 If you have questions, please contact us at [oneastrounit (at) gmail.com](mailto:oneastrounit@gmail.com).

 After you've submitted, send us an email with your address to get a __free OneAU sticker__!